 These are examples of what Little calls free traits in personality.
 These are sociogenic.
 They’re based on external situations, where you adapt your behaviour to “fit” the context.
 As Little puts it, you act more extroverted at a party than a funeral.
 And you act more conscientious doing your taxes than texting a friend.

 For example, if you’re an introvert, and you’ve been presenting in “extrovert” mode, you should go for a walk on your own to recover.
-If you’re an extrovert and just sat a focussed 3 hour exam, you should go hit the bar and catch up with your mates.
+If you’re an extrovert and just sat a focussed 3 hour exam, you should go hit the bar and catch up with friends.

 Free traits and brand personality